-Divorce is one of those life events which can never be prepared for.
-Ending the marriage and the union you had hoped would last the rest of your life is usually a traumatic experience for all concerned.
-The time of separation and divorce is a time of upheaval and at all levels it can result in strained friendships and feeling of alienation and guilt.
+Divorce is one of those life events for which one can never be fully prepared.
+Ending the marriage and the union that you had hoped would last the rest of your life is usually a traumatic experience for all concerned.
+The time of separation and divorce is a time of upheaval, and at all levels, it can result in feelings of alienation and guilt.

 The Church acknowledges the reality of separation and divorce.
-It is aware of the stresses in our modern world associated with end of a marriage.
-Added to the pain of the legal and relational process are the questions that divorced Catholics may have about their status within the Church.
-They may wonder if and when they are required to seek a Church Declaration of Nullity.
+It is aware of the stresses in our modern world associated with the ending of a marriage.
+Added to the pain of the legal and relational processes are the questions that divorced Catholics may have about their status within the Church.
 Whilst upholding the permanence of sacramental marriage, the Church does reach out in support of those whose marriages have broken down.
 These aspects of the Church are especially evident in the sensitive work of the Tribunals of the Catholic Church.

-Any divorced person has the right to ask for an investigation of a previous marriage by the Tribunal of the Church.
-The main work of our Tribunal is to assist with the pastoral care of the divorced person who has remarried or is intending another marriage in the Catholic Church.
-It may also assist a divorced Catholic who is seeking clarification of his/her position for peace of conscience or for reassurance in developing relationships in the future.
-Whatever the person’s life circumstances, the marriage tribunal process is a journey of discovery.
+Any divorced person has the right to ask for an investigation of their previous marriage by the Tribunal of the Church.
+The Tribunal decides if it were a binding marriage for life according to the criteria of the Catholic Church.
+The main work of the Tribunal is to assist with the pastoral care of the divorced person who has remarried or is intending another marriage in the Catholic Church.
+It may also assist a divorced Catholic who is seeking clarification of his or her position for peace of mind or for reassurance the Church will continue to support them in a future relationship.
+Sometimes a person wishes to be baptised in the Catholic Church or to be received into it, and in order to do that, they need to regularise their present marriage.
+Whatever the person’s life circumstances, the Tribunal process affords the opportunity for increased insight, self-awareness, clarity about relational issues, and closure.
 Those who embark on it are accompanied by compassionate staff and volunteers who are committed to confidentiality.

 What is a Declaration of Nullity (Decree of Nullity)?

 A Declaration of Nullity is not a Catholic word for divorce.
-A Decree of Nullity is a declaration by the Church that a particular marriage was null and void from the beginning.
+A Decree of Nullity is a declaration by the Church that a particular marriage is not binding for life according to the criteria of the Catholic Church.
 It does not deny that there had ever been any kind of bond between the couple or erase the relationship that existed.
-Nor does it make any comment on any moral fault in the parties.
-The Church recognises that there was a real civil marriage, a real relationship and the children are and always will be legitimate even if a Declaration of Nullity is granted.
-A declaration points to the fact that some of the elements of the essential substance of marriage were missing and that their union was flawed.
+Nor does it assign blame for the breakup of the marriage.
+The Church recognises that there was a real civil marriage, a real relationship and any children are, and always will be, legitimate even if a Declaration of Nullity is granted.

 How to begin the process?

-The Tribunal will only accept a case if the relationship is proven to be irretrievably broken down, i.e. in the case of New Zealand, cases are accepted only after a civil divorce and settlement are finalised.
-The process begins when an applicant (known as the Petitioner) completes a ‘Preliminary Submission Form’ and a ‘Fact Sheet’ and sends it to the Tribunal.
-The form is available from the Tribunal upon request.
-The form asks for information about the background of each party and for details of the courtship and married life.
-Following this a preliminary assessment is made, after which the Petitioner is advised whether the case is considered worth further investigation.
-If the case is accepted for hearing, there will be a further formal interview with the Petitioner.
-Please note that continuation of the process does not guarantee a decision of nullity.
+The Tribunal will only accept a case if the relationship is proven to be irretrievably broken down, i.e. in the case of New Zealand, cases are processed only after a civil dissolution and settlement are finalised.
+The process begins when an applicant (known as the Petitioner) completes a ‘Preliminary Submission’ and a ‘Fact Sheet’ available from the Tribunal.
+The Petitioner is required to provide information about the background of each party and details of the courtship and married life.
+Following receipt of the forms, a preliminary assessment is made, after which the Petitioner is notified whether the case meets the criteria for further investigation.
+If the case is accepted for hearing, the Tribunal will arrange a formal interview with the Petitioner, who signs a petition making an official application for a declaration of nullity.
+Please note that continuation of the process does not guarantee a declaration of nullity.
+The Case Instructor at the Tribunal works with the Petitioner throughout the process.

 Is the former spouse contacted?